MartaPalau/CSS-Flex-Layout/README.md

 # CSS-Flex-Layout
-Simple and basic project layout with flex-box and css variables
+Simple and basic project layout with flex-box, css variables and BEM